hekmatinasser/verta/README.en.md

 [فارسی](https://github.com/hekmatinasser/verta/blob/master/README.md)

-- Verta is a package for conversions and includes auxiliary functions that allow users to easily convert their datetime.
+- Verta is a package for conversions jalali and datetime and includes auxiliary functions that allow users to easily convert their datetime.
+- PHP language has a class for the Datetime that Verta has inherited from the same class.
+- This package is compatible with the laravel version `5.5`.
 - Verta Package includes the conversion algorithm from Jalali to Gregorian and vice versa.
-- PHP language has a class called the Datetime that Verta has inherited from the same class.
-- This package is compatible with the laravel version `> = 5` &` <6.0`.
-- The algorithm for the datetime converter is based on Jalali Vahid Sohrab Lo, Roozbeh Pournader and Mohammad Tusi's algorithm.
+The algorithm for the datetime converter is based on Jalali Vahid Sohrab Lo, Roozbeh Pournader and Mohammad Tusi's algorithm.

 ##  Install